medsriha/collaborative-filtering/README.md

 ## MovieLens rating dataset
-To start off, let's get the MovieLens dataset.
+We use the MovieLens dataset for this problem.
 This dataset is actually quite large (24+ million ratings), but we will instead use their smaller subset of 100k ratings.
 You will have to go fetch this from their website.

 * You can download the archive containing their latest dataset release from http://files.grouplens.org/datasets/movielens/ml-latest-small.zip (last updated October 2016).
 * For more details (contents and structure of archive), you can read the README at http://files.grouplens.org/datasets/movielens/ml-latest-README.html